pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 ## Add GPU Support For Docker
 First, you have to install docker using [this guide](https://docs.docker.com/engine/install/ubuntu/) (in case you don't have it already).

-Then, I would use [this tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)to give GPU access to docker daemon.
+Then, I would use [this tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to give GPU access to docker daemon.

 In short, first add NVIDIA repositories to apt:
 ```bash